Training and consultation for colleges and universities

 Developing the confidence to have difficult conversations

-• Work more effectively with young people experiencing distress / mental health
+• Enable you to work more effectively with young people experiencing distress/mental health conditions.

-• To give you more tools & resource to feel confident when having a difficult conversation
+• Give you more tools and resources to feel confident when having a difficult conversation.

 This session will:

-• Keeping well at work strategies; including digital wellbeing and practicing self-compassion
+• Explore keeping well at work strategies, including digital wellbeing and practicing self-compassion.

 It is possible for this session to be recorded by CWT and the Vimeo link shared within your organisation.

-This session identifies adverse childhood experiences and offers guidance of working successfully with students who have experienced such challenges.
+This session identifies adverse childhood experiences and offers guidance for working successfully with students who have experienced such challenges.

-How to make sense of the current situation from an evolutionary perspective.
-Covering physiological, psychological, emotional and behavioural responses to stress with a focus on the immune system (particularly important at the moment!)
-This could also be a two part session with additional content on healthy eating, mental health and the immune system if there is interest.
+How to make sense of today's every-changing world from an evolutionary perspective.
+Covering physiological, psychological, emotional and behavioural responses to stress with a focus on the immune system.
+This could also be a two-part session with additional content on healthy eating, mental health and the immune system if there is interest.

 In this session we learn how to recognise and respond to student distress.